apache/flink/docs/content.zh/docs/deployment/config.md

 The configuration is parsed and evaluated when the Flink processes are started.
 Changes to the configuration file require restarting the relevant processes.

 The out of the box configuration will use your default Java installation.
 You can manually set the environment variable `JAVA_HOME` or the configuration key `env.java.home` in Flink configuration file if you want to manually override the Java runtime to use.
+Note that the configuration key `env.java.home` must be specified in a flattened format (i.e. one-line key-value format) in the configuration file.

 You can specify a different configuration directory location by defining the `FLINK_CONF_DIR` environment variable.
 For resource providers which provide non-session deployments, you can specify per-job configurations this way.
 Make a copy of the `conf` directory from the Flink distribution and modify the settings on a per-job basis.
 Note that this is not supported in Docker or standalone Kubernetes deployments.
 On Docker-based deployments, you can use the `FLINK_PROPERTIES` environment variable for passing configuration values.